Sustainability

 Anti-corruption and Ethical Business Practices; Cybersecurity and Data Privacy

-• Adopt a defence-in-depth strategy that leverages multiple layers of security defence for holistic cybersecurity protection.
+• Adopt strategy that leverages multiple layers of security defence for holistic cybersecurity protection

-• Protect the personal data of our stakeholders through our Data Protection Policy and security procedures.
+• Protect personal data of our stakeholders through our Data Protection Policy and security procedures

-• Whistleblowing policy for employees and third parties to report concerns about possible breaches and improprieties, including any labour-related abuses.
+• Maintain a whistle-blowing policy for employees and third parties to report concerns about possible breaches and improprieties, including labour-related abuses

-UOL adopts a zero-tolerance stance towards fraud and corruption.
-Ongoing
+Maintain a zero-tolerance stance towards fraud and corruption Ongoing

 Goal 17: Partnerships for the Goals

-Partnerships are necessary to achieve the SDGs and are relevant to all of our material topics.
+Partnerships are necessary to achieve the SDGs and are relevant to all our material topics.

 Responsible Sourcing and Supply Chain

-• Engage external stakeholders such as the real estate and hospitality industries, government, regulators and our suppliers, including main contractors to promote sustainable practices.
+• Engage external stakeholders such as professional bodies, regulators and our suppliers, including main contractors to promote sustainable practices

-We actively seek to form long-lasting and strong partnerships, built on respect, trust and mutual benefit, with our stakeholders.
-We are a member of both REDAS and the Singapore Green Building Council (SGBC).
+Form long-lasting and strong partnerships, built on respect, trust and mutual benefit, with our stakeholders Member of both REDAS and SGBC

 Goal 11: Sustainable Cities and Communities

-We consider sustainable design in our development projects, commercial and hospitality properties.
+We consider sustainable design in our development projects, investment properties and hotels.
 We explore ways to preserve the environment’s inherent character and cultural heritage wherever we operate.

 Product and Service Quality; Climate Change